-Women United Allocates $684K in Six Years to Early Literacy Programs
+Women United Allocates $850,000 in Seven Years to Early Education Programs

-Women United is Lake County’s premiere women’s organization for strengthening the community through philanthropy, leadership and volunteerism while creating a meaningful sense of belonging.
-Just this month, it was announced that Women United will distribute $165,650 through its Little Kids, Big Futures Philanthropy Fund to support seven critical early literacy programs that will ensure the foundation for strong and successful academic futures for Lake County’s most vulnerable children.
+Women United is Lake County’s premier women’s organization for strengthening the community through philanthropy, leadership, and volunteerism while creating a meaningful sense of belonging.
+Just this month, it was announced that Women United will distribute $166,000 through its Little Kids, Big Futures philanthropy fund to support eight critical early education programs that will ensure the foundation for strong and successful academic futures for Lake County’s most vulnerable children.
 Since 2014, Women United has allocated over $850,000 in grants to education programs across Lake County, IL.

 The following programs will receive funding: